serdimoa/charting/Breaking-changes.md

 _Note: you can check Charting Library version by executing `TradingView.version()` in a browser console._

-Here is the list of incompatible changes:
+Here is the list of breaking changes:

 **1.4**